 - In this module students will develop research skills by learning how to choose the appropriate epidemiological study design to use to answer particular research questions.
 They will also learn how to analyse data collected in epidemiological studies and how to interpret epidemiological data.

-In the assignment at the end of the course, students are expected to perform calculations, interpret results and critically reflect on research question scenarios.
+In the assignment at the end of the course, students are expected to perfom calcluations, interpret results and critically reflect on research question scenarios.
 Practice on these types of questions and model solutions will be provided for each topic/week.

 Students will be provided with feedback and model solutions to each weekly exercise.
-For the final summative assignment personilised feedback will be provided within 20 working days of submission.
+For the final summative assignment personalised feedback will be provided within 20 working days of submission.